Geekomaniac1009/airlines-management-cc/src/README.md

 # cc-airlines-management

 Fly-Air is a flight booking application where users can search for available flights based on their travel preferences, view flight details, and book flights.
 The application is built with React for the frontend and Node.js for the backend.
-It uses a RESTful API to fetch flight data and handle bookings.
+It uses a REST API to fetch flight data and handle bookings.

 Table of Contents
 Features